Stefan Baretzki: Trial

 Because the court described him as a "simpleton" and "less intelligent than all the other defendants", Baretzki's admission that he knew that the mass murder of Jews was a crime was used to prove that the other defendants knew that their actions were criminal as well.
 He was the only defendant to testify against other defendants, offering damning testimony about the conditions at the camp.
-About the SS doctor Franz Lucas, who initially denied having participated in selections, Baretzki stated, "I was not blind when Dr. Lucas made selections on the ramp. ...
+About the SS doctor Franz Lucas, who initially denied having participated in selections, Baretzki stated: "I was not blind when Dr. Lucas made selections on the ramp. ...
 Five thousand men he sent to the gas [chambers] in half an hour, and today he wants to stand as a savior."

 Baretzki said that Lucas changed his behavior during the final months of the war only when it was clear that Germany would lose.
 As a result, other witnesses came forward stating that Lucas had selected inmates to live or die.
 Lucas eventually admitted having done so on four occasions, but on orders and against his personal conviction.
 The court found that he had participated in murder.

 Later life

 Baretzki also testified against Kurt Knittel, who was in charge of the propaganda department at Auschwitz.
 When he was dismissed from a government post in education following public outcry, Knittel sued the government to be reinstated.
 Called as a witness, Baretzki testified that Knittel had said that Jewish women and children had to be murdered because they were of an inferior race.
-According to Baretzki, "We learned how to murder from Herr Knittel's lectures".
+According to Baretzki: "We learned how to murder from Herr Knittel's lectures."

-While in prison, he helped Langbein with his research into the camp.
-Baretzki told him he hoped Auschwitz would never happen again.
+While in prison, Baretzki helped Langbein with his research into the camp.
+Baretzki told Langbein that he hoped Auschwitz would never happen again.
 According to Langbein, he accepted his guilt and said that serving jail time was the only thing he could do for the prisoners he had murdered.
 Baretzki said he only appealed his sentence due to pressure from his fellow defendants, on whom he was financially dependent for his legal fees.
 The appeal failed, and Baretzki committed suicide at a hospital in Bad Nauheim on 21 June 1988.